-If the land is not under the Transfer of Land Act 1893, the Registrar of Deeds may require the Corporation to deposit with him a plan or map of the land as if an application had been made to bring the land under the Transfer of Land Act 1893.
+(3B) If the land is not under the Transfer of Land Act 1893, the Registrar of Deeds may require the Corporation to deposit with him a plan or map of the land as if an application had been made to bring the land under the Transfer of Land Act 1893.

-(4) No duty nor fee of any kind shall be payable upon any transfer or conveyance referred to in this section upon lodging or registering it as referred to in subsection (3).
+(4) No duty nor fee of any kind shall be payable upon any transfer or conveyance referred to in this section upon lodging or registering it as referred to in subsection (3), (3A) or (3B).

 (5) A transfer or conveyance expressed to be in exercise of the power conferred by this section —